Where Have All The Birds Gone? (2024 -ongoing)

-Wheat flour, rye flour, salt, black cumin seeds, gouache, military ruins, text
+Public art, mixed media (wheat flour, rye flour, salt, black cumin seeds, gouache, text, photography, video).

 Where Have All The Birds Gone? is part of an ongoing artistic research on the relationship between culture and nature, the aftermath of conflicts, migration and the language of communication.

-The relationship between language and war can be observed from many angles.
-Nothing defines people more than language.
+The relationship between language and war can be observed from many different perspectives.
 War is what happens when language fails.
-We differ from animals because we can use our imagination to create stories in our minds and we believe in them.
-So language could be used as a weapon in wars and conflicts.
-The importance of language as a means of communication and as a factor of identity makes it a convenient propaganda tool for both conflict escalation and conflict resolution.
+What sets us apart from animals is our ability to use our imagination to create stories in our minds that we then believe in.
+Therefore, language can be used as a weapon in wars and conflicts.
+Language's importance as a means of communication and as a factor of identity makes it a convenient propaganda tool for both conflict escalation and resolution.

 And where are the geese?
 They’ve gone into the reeds.